'I found my dad after 58 years through Facebook'

 Woman finds father after 58 years thanks to online group

-A woman living in Gainsborough, Lincolnshire, has been reunited with her father after 58 years apart.
+A woman living in Lincolnshire has been reunited with her father after 58 years apart.

 Julie Lund, 59, posted in a local community Facebook group asking for help to find him and was "blown away" by the responses.